-Ah, what better way to celebrate with the locals than over a swig of alcohol!
-You may be asked to join in a toast, so it’s always a nice surprise when a foreigner is able to say cheers in the other local country’s language.
+What better way to celebrate with the locals than over a drink?
+You may be asked to join in a toast, so be ready.
+It’s always a nice surprise when a foreigner is able to say cheers in the local country’s language.

 Say Cheers in Other Different Countries Languages